razvanrsx/test/README.md

 services/
-  authorization/    # Issues JWT tokens backed by a PostgreSQL credential store user/             # CRUD operations for platform users persisted in PostgreSQL device/           # CRUD operations for energy devices persisted in PostgreSQL frontend/           # Vite-powered SPA for user and device CRUD flows
+  authorization/    # Issues JWT tokens backed by a PostgreSQL credential store user/             # CRUD operations for platform users persisted in PostgreSQL device/           # CRUD operations for energy devices and ownership assignments persisted in PostgreSQL frontend/           # Vite-powered SPA for user and device CRUD flows
 ```